rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 ### Automatic referencing

-By default, benerator assumes that all relations are one-to-one as the most defensive choice.
+**By default**, Benerator assumes that all relations are **one-to-one** as the most defensive choice.
 Thus the following setup in which a table db_user references a table db_role will cause an error:

 ```xml